prachibari/most_popular_superhero_pyspark/README.md

 # most_popular_superhero
-Given a graph of super hero's appearing together in a file find the most popular super hero.
+Given a graph of super hero's appearing together in a file find the most popular super hero using pyspark.